javieriturra/kafka-pyspark-poc/readme.md

 ## Run the services

-Up the docker service kafka, provided into the folder docker-build-kafka.
-I.e.:
+Up the docker service kafka, provided into the folder docker-build-kafka, i.e.:

 ```cd docker-build-kafka```